Sharon Schaveet, producer and expert in production in Israel, “It is our pleasure to recommend to you a list of film locations in Israel.

 Below is a list of locations, along with their historical context, suggested by Shimon.
 These key sites, located in Jerusalem, have revealed archaeological remains connected either to the story of Jesus or have topographical features associated with the Easter story.

-In the Kidron Valley on the slope of the Mount of Olives is a cave which has traditionally been associated with Jesus.
-There was some uncertainty among scholars regarding the validity if this tradition.
-Gibson in his book shows that olive presses were frequently established during the first century CE in caves around Jerusalem , strengthening this location as the one that Jesus and his disciples retired to on the evening of the Last Supper.
+In the Kidron Valley on the slope of the Mount of Olives is a cave that has traditionally been associated with Jesus.
+There was some uncertainty among scholars regarding the validity of this tradition.
+Gibson in his book shows that olive presses were frequently established during the first century CE in caves around Jerusalem, strengthening this location as the one that Jesus and his disciples retired to on the evening of the Last Supper.

 The rock base for the Antonia may be seen beneath the local Moslem Omariya School for children.
 Contrary to the view accepted by many that Jesus was tried and condemned here by Pilate, Gibson shows that this would not have been feasible owing to its very small size – it was basically just a tower.
 The Antonia was manned by Roman soldiers so that they could control events in the Temple courts and would definitely not have been the seat of the Roman Governor.